aerojockey/parlay/README.txt

   actually tried it
 * Requires user to register font files (it doesn't use system fonts at all)
 * Supports ONLY the UTF-8 encoding
-* Does not yet support some basic styles like underline
+* Does not yet support some basic styles like strikeout, double underline, superscript or subscript
 * Does not yet support grayscale buffers, though of course you can render gray characters to an RGB buffer
 * Does not currently support kerning